 In Arizona, liability for a broken sidewalk falls on the adjacent property owner, the city, or the local municipality, depending on who owns the sidewalk and who had the legal duty to maintain it.
 Many Arizona cities require abutting property owners to maintain sidewalks, shifting responsibility away from the government.
 Who Is Responsible for Sidewalk […]

-In Georgia, sidewalk injury responsibility falls on the city if the sidewalk is public, or on the private property owner if local ordinances assign maintenance duty to them.
-Counties are largely protected by sovereign immunity.
-If a government entity is responsible, you have as little as six months to file a formal claim or lose […]
+In Georgia, who is responsible for a sidewalk injury depends on whether the sidewalk is public or private: cities are responsible for public sidewalks, private property owners are responsible when local ordinances assign them maintenance duty, and counties are largely protected by sovereign immunity.
+If a government entity is responsible, you have as little as […]

 In Arizona, elevator and escalator injury claims fall under premises liability law.
 Property owners, maintenance companies, and manufacturers can all be held liable depending on the cause of the accident.
 Most victims have two years from the date of injury to file.
 If a government entity is involved, that deadline drops to one year.
 Elevator […]

-In Georgia, you can file an elevator or escalator accident claim if your injuries resulted from negligent maintenance, a property defect, or faulty equipment.
+You can file an elevator accident claim in Georgia if your injuries resulted from negligent maintenance, a property defect, or faulty equipment on an elevator or escalator.
 Liable parties may include the building owner, the maintenance contractor, or the manufacturer.
-You have two years from the date of injury to file under O.C.G.A. § 9-3-33.
-What Types of […]
+You have two years from the date of injury to file under O.C.G.A. § 9-3-33. […]

 If you were injured at a friend’s house, you’re probably dealing with more than just the injury itself.
 There’s often confusion about who is responsible, whether insurance covers it, and how to handle the situation without damaging the relationship.
 Many people hesitate to take action because they don’t want to “sue a friend.”
 But in […]